zeniuseducation/poly-euler/README.md

 SBCL 37-42 msecs
 Haskell 1,420 msecs

+##### Problem no 4

+Prob: Find the largest palindrom that is a product of two 3 digits number (can be different numbers).

+Clojure 16-18 msecs
+SBCL 18-20 msecs
+Haskell 30 msecs

 ##### Problem no 25

 Prob: Find the first fibo element that reach 1000 digits.